Donotalo/playground-8bjr8a2j/lessons/lesson06.md

-The OpenSBI firmware that loads U-Boot in QEMU - all binaries are ready now.
+The OpenSBI firmware that loads U-Boot in QEMU - all executables are ready now.

 Let's create a script file for executing QEMU.
 From the root working directory, run the following:
 ``` bash